jmcnamara/xlsxwriter.lua/dev/docs/source/tutorial01.rst

 And that's it.
 We now have a file that can be read by Excel and other spreadsheet applications.

-In the next sections we will see how we can use the xlsxwriter module to add formatting and other Excel features.
+In the next sections we will see how we can use the xlsxwriter.lua module to add formatting and other Excel features.